Late Vat Registration: How to Deal With Fines & Penalties

 Future Compliance and Monitoring

 Each quarter, you are required to complete a VAT return.
-It’s crucial to meet the submission deadline, which is one calendar month and seven days after the end of the VAT quarter.
+The VAT return submission deadline in the UK, is one calendar month and seven days after the end of the VAT quarter.
 For example, if your VAT quarter ends on March 31st, your VAT return must be filed by May 7th.
 This deadline also applies to the payment of any VAT due to HMRC.

 If you set up and pay by direct debit, there’s a three-day extension before payment is taken.
 For example, if your VAT quarter ends on March 31st, the payment will be taken on May 10th if you are using direct debit.